-You can order a test kit to investigate a 24 hour urine on the hemopyrrollactamcomplex (HPU-test 24 hours urine).
-A 24 hour HPU test is more accurate than a morning urine, but we do not recommend a 24 hour test for children and young adults up to 18 years, if they are not chronically ill or do not have to go to the toilet at night.
-A midstream morning urine is sufficient in this case.
+You can order a test kit to measure the hemopyrrollactamcomplex in 24 hour urine (HPU-test 24 hours urine).
+A 24 hour HPU-test is more accurate than a morning urine test, but we do not recommend a 24 hour test for both children and young adults up to 18 -20 years of age, unless they are chronically ill or need to visit the toilet at night time.
+A midstream morning urine test is sufficient in these cases.

-The set includes a 3.2 liter brown collecting container with a preservative, an instruction and explanation, a urine tube, a transfer pipette and a laboratory request sheet.
-In the tube is a preservative that makes sure that the urine sample has a shelf live for at least 10 days at room temperature.
-One week prior to the test you may not take vitamin B6, multivitamin or pyridoxal-5-phosphate or high dose of zinc (over 50 mg).
-After you have filled the tube with urine, you can send it back to the address indicated.
-Within two weeks, you will be informed whether hemopyrrollactam is found in your urine and how much.
+The set includes a 3.2 litre brown collecting container with a preservative, an instruction and explanation leaflet, a urine collection tube, a transfer pipette and a laboratory request sheet.
+In the tube is a preservative that gives the urine sample a shelf live of at least 14 days at room temperature.
+For 7 days prior to the test you should not take vitamin B6, multivitamins, pyridoxal-5-phosphate or high dose of zinc (over 50 mg) supplements.
+After you have filled the collection tube with urine, you should send it back to the address indicated.
+Within two weeks, you will be informed whether hemopyrrollactam is found in your urine and in what quantity.

 The original HPU-test, indicated by the registered mark HPU-test® or HPU-test keac® for a 24 hour urine costs € 69.10.
-If you do not have a medical doctor or GP on the application form, you need to pay 21% VAT.
-The test costs € 83,61.
-For all 24-hour tests your have to pay € 7.50 shipping fee.
+If you do not indicate a medical doctor, GP or naturopathic on the application form, you will need to pay 21% VAT in addition, inwhich case the test costs € 83,61.
+For all 24-hour tests, a shipping fee of € 7.50 is charged.

-– With extended use of vitamin B6 or pyridoxal-5-phosphate of 50 mg or more per day, the test will be false-negative.
-Even if you have left it out for several days, the value should be corrected for the amount of vitamin B6 used.
+With extended use of vitamin B6 or pyridoxal-5-phosphate of 50 mg or more per day, the test will be false-negative.
+Even if you have avoided these for several days, the value should be corrected for the amount of vitamin B6 used.

-– You should not collect the urine after a long period of rest (for example a vacation).
+You should not collect the urine after a long period of rest (e.g. a holiday).

-– Don’t make the test shortly after an iron-drip.
+Do not carry out the test shortly after an intravenous iron-drip.
 The test will be negative.

-– When the container is not large enough, you can use another receiver or clean bucket.
-Pour the total content of the brown collection bottle in the bucket when the container is nearly full.
-The brown container you can use to determine the total volume.
+If the container is not large enough to collect all of your 24 hour urine, you shoud use another clean contianer e.g a bucket.
+Pour the total contents of the brown collection bottle into the bucket when the container is nearly full.
+You can then use the brown container to determine the total final volume.